imagekit-developer/imagekit-ruby/README.md

 ```

 **2.Using full image URL**
-This method allows you to add transformation parameters to an existing, complete URL already mapped to ImageKit using the `src` parameter.
-This method should be used if you have the complete image URL mapped to ImageKit stored in your
+This method allows you to add transformation parameters to an absolute URL.
+For example, if you have configured a custom CNAME and have absolute asset URLs in your database or CMS, you will often need this.
-database.

 ```ruby